 - Students who receive a gated discount from streaming media companies convert to full price after graduating at rates above 90%.

 Verifying Students with SheerID’s Digital Verification Platform

 Gated offers feel personal and are cost-friendly, two things that Gen Z prefers.
-But because Gen Z has a shorter attention span and greater concerns about privacy, brands need to be careful about how they verify Gen Z for exclusive offers.
+But because Gen Z has a shorter attention span and greater concerns about privacy, brands need to be careful about how they verify student status for exclusive offers.

-SheerID’s Digital Verification Platform protects your offer from discount abuse, and makes it easy for the student segment to trust and engage with your brand because it requires only the most basic personal information.
-It also provides third-party verification, which our survey revealed is what nearly three out of five shoppers said they prefer.
+SheerID’s Identity Marketing Platform protects your offer from discount abuse and makes it easy for the student segment to trust and engage with your brand because it requires only the most basic personal information.
+It also provides third-party verification, which helps you make the most of your Gen Z marketing plan.